Prelude to the Mishima Incident: 1969 (Shōwa 44)

-From February 19 to 23, under the guidance of Colonel Yamamoto, the Tatenokai held a training camp at Shōgetsuin Temple (松月院, Shōgetsuin) in Itabashi-ku, where they underwent special training.
+From February 19 to 23, under the guidance of Colonel Yamamoto, the Tatenokai held a training camp at Shōgetsuin Temple (松月院) in Itabashi-ku, where they underwent special training.
 In the bitter cold of the main hall, without heating, they had to sleep in sleeping bags at night and eat only canned food that they had brought with them.
 After everyone had gone to sleep, Yamamoto saw Mishima writing at his desk, breathing out white breath from the cold.
 Seeing Mishima's earnest figure from behind, Colonel Yamamoto thought, "I don't mind dying with this man."

 On February 25, Mishima met with M, a JSDF officer who was a Colonel Yamamoto's classmate of during their time in the Imperial Japanese Army and a collaborator in the Sanyū Incident, at Yamamoto's home.
 M was deeply sympathetic to the ideas in Mishima's Counterrevolutionary Manifesto, but he disagreed with the part that said "Effectivity is not a concern," stating that "if you take action, it is meaningless unless you win," and argued that the most important thing was the effectiveness of concrete means, such as weapons (tanks, missiles) superior to those of the enemy.

 In response, Mishima said, "In that case, your way of posing the problem is completely different," and first explained the importance of the goal of "Protecting Japanese culture," and the metaphorical significance of fighting with a "Japanese sword."
 He argued, "In fact, risking your own life to go on a suicide run in battle creates more brave persons who follow in your footsteps," and countered the short-sighted, materialistic profit-and-loss arithmetic consciousness that exercises modern military force (Weapon of mass destruction), which can commit mass murder with the flick of a launch button, while remaining in a safe zone where he himself will not be harmed.

 We consider ourselves to be the final preservers, ultimate representatives and quintessence of Japanese culture, history, and tradition that must be defended.
 We are in sharp opposition to any ideas that suggest a "better future society."
 This is because action for the future denies the maturity of culture, denies the nobility of tradition, and turns the irreplaceable present into a process of revolution.

 The kamikaze pilots' principle of action was to make themselves the incarnations of history, to embody the quintessence of history, to embody the aesthetic form of tradition, and to make themselves the last ones.
 In their wills, the pilots left behind the words, "I believe that there will be others who will follow us."
 The idea of "I believe that there will be others who will follow us" is truly and logically opposed to the idea of a "better future society."
 This is because "those who will follow us" are none other than those who act with the belief that they will be the last.
 Effectivity is not a concern.